katerinanavab/webdocs/docs/unit01/notes103.md

 > A `<div>` is one of the basic HTML elements.
 It is an **empty container**.
 In general, it is best to use _content-specific tags_ such as `<h1>` or `<p>` for content in your projects, but as we learn more about CSS you'll find that there are many cases where the thing you need is just a blank container to group other elements.
 Many of our exercises use plain`<div>`s for simplicity.
 Later lessons will go into much more depth about when it is appropriate to use the various HTML elements.

-### Selectors
+### CSS Selectors

+{:.important}
-**Selectors** refer to the HTML elements to which CSS rules apply; they're what is actually being "selected" for each rule.
+👉 **Selectors** refer to the HTML _elements on which a set of CSS rules apply_; they determine which part of the webpage is actually being "selected" for each rule.

 The following subsections don't cover every selector available, but they're by far the most common and the ones you should get comfortable using first.

-#### Universal selector
+#### Universal Selector
 {: .no_toc }

-The universal selector will select elements of any type, hence the name "universal", and the syntax for it is a simple asterisk.
-In the example below, every element would have the `color: purple;` style applied to it.
+The universal selector will select ALL elements of any type, hence the name "universal", and the syntax for it is a simple asterisk.
+In the example below, every element would have the `color: purple;` style _applied_ to it.

 ```css
 * {